GMKrieger/client-server-merkle/README.md

 **Server** (`server/`)
 - Actix-web HTTP server on port 3000
 - Stores files in a directory
-- Rebuilds Merkle tree on each upload
+- Atomic upload: clears storage and builds new Merkle tree
 - Provides files with cryptographic proofs

 **Client** (`client/`)